SoosheBot/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for security by the server -- which issues a string of cryptic text that can be stored in the client.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  To keep data secure you can take steps like adding http response headers, disabling caching, enforcing https, and explicitly whitelist sources.

 - [ ] Describe how web servers work.
+  Web servers work by storing and serving web pages that they retrieve from your code upon user request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  POST -- The C in CRUD -- creates new subordinate resources GET - The R in CRUD -- retrieves resource representation/info P*U*T -- The U in CRUD -- updates existing resources *D*ELETE -- The D in CRUD -- deletes resources

 ## Project Set Up